muhhyusufrizal17/FuzzyANP/README.md

 ## Overview
 This project analyzes factors influencing impulsive buying behavior using a Fuzzy Analytic Network Process (FANP) approach.

+## Experiment Focus
+This project focuses on analyzing consumer behavior using a single dataset with multiple evaluation approaches to understand the impact of different factors in decision-making.

+## Computational Analysis
+This project also compares the computational performance between classical ANP and Fuzzy ANP (FANP).

+### Key Findings
+- Classical ANP shows fluctuating execution time as the number of nodes increases
+- Fuzzy ANP demonstrates more stable performance across different scales
+- FANP is more efficient in handling uncertainty without significantly increasing computational cost

+### Insight
+Fuzzy ANP not only improves decision accuracy by handling ambiguity, but also maintains stable computational performance, making it suitable for complex decision-making scenarios.

 ## Key Insights
 The top factors influencing impulsive buying behavior are:
 1. Emotional attraction when seeing merchandise or illustration has made to merchandise